cullyn-inverba/cullyn-inverba/README.md

 - [Text instructions for the basics to be explained]

-- [Video guide to using my notes template]
+- [Video guide to using my notes template to be made]

-## Personal Goals for this Repository
+## Personal Goals for This Repository

 - [ ] **Create cleaner, more stabilized versions of my custom class and style preferences.**
   - [ ] Create custom classes for essays, articles, notes.